Faculty Spotlight: Autumn Straw, Social Work Program

 Can you tell me about what you do at UNE Online?

-I am the Assistant Director for the Graduate Programs in Social Work Online at UNE.
-This is an inaugural role for the program, requiring that the Director and I collaborate to adapt the position to what the department needs.
+As the Director for the Graduate Programs in Social Work Online at UNE.
+This is an inaugural role for the program, requiring I collaborate with not only students and faculty within the program, but with colleagues across the college and university, as well as engage community partners.
 This role is exciting because there are always new problems to solve and projects to begin.

-When I first started at UNE the social work programs were undergoing their Council on Social Work Education (CSWE) re-accreditation process, which all social work program accredited by CSWE are engaged with every eight years.
-The re-accreditation process requires a complex and in-depth self-study, as well as a site visit from CSWE representatives.
+When I first started at UNE in 2017, the social work program was undergoing their Council on Social Work Education (CSWE) re-accreditation process, which all social work programs accredited by CSWE are engaged with every eight years.
 We successfully completed our re-accreditation process in the spring semester of 2018.

 Read more: CSWE Accreditation for the UNE Online Master of Social Work Program